ahmedk92/ahmedk92.github.io/_posts/2020-05-22-UserDefaults is cached in memory.md

 ---
 layout: post
-title:  "UserDefaults is cached in memory"
+title:  "UserDefaults Is Cached in Memory"
 date:   2020-05-22 22:57:00 +0200
 ---